ivo-alves/cv/index.md

 ### Professional Experience ###

+* __Senior Software Developer @ Nukklear__
+** Reworked Tinkertown’s game structure to be able to host multiplayer games on all platforms (Unity).
+** Developed a prototype for the in-house game, Fog & Silver using Unreal Engine 5.
-* __Senior Software Developer @ Nukklear__ - Ported Super Meat Boy Forever to Android and iOS.
+** Ported Super Meat Boy Forever to Android and iOS.
 Since the game has an in-house engine we had to resort to OpenGLES 3.0 and c++.
 An intensive work in performance optimization was made to ensure 60fps on the mobile platform.
-Worked with Unreal 4 (c++) and Hadean’s Aether Engine (pure c), a spatial solution for large world simulations.
+** Worked with Unreal 4 (c++) and Hadean’s Aether Engine (pure c), a spatial solution for large world simulations.
 Here we created a city emergency scenario that was processed by multiple offsite servers.

+* __Software developer @ Miniclip SA__
+** Implemented unity package tools and worked with titles such as Golf Battle.
-* __Software developer @ Miniclip SA__ - Responsible for supporting and improving the internal codebase libraries.
-Worked with cocos-2d and obj-c for the mobile titles.
-Implemented unity package tools to be used internally.
+** Responsible for supporting and improving the internal codebase libraries.
+** Worked with cocos-2d and added custom features to the internal sprite builder to speed up the content creation pipeline.
+** Supported other teams with integrations in titles such as 8 Ball Pool and Soccer Stars (obj-c, c++).
+** Implemented content and logic related to dynamic game promotions.
+** Member of a c++ club created to improve the company’s code quality.

-* __Software developer @ Indot Studio__ - Created game prototypes and editor tools using Unity.
+* __Software developer @ Indot Studio__
+** Developed several game prototypes using Unity.
+** Created editor and level tools to increase productivity.

 ### Academic Progress ###

-* __Digital Game Development Engineering__ - Instituto Politécnico do Cávado e do Ave (Barcelos, Portugal)
+* __Digital Game Development Engineering__ - Instituto Politécnico do Cávado e do Ave (Barcelos, Portugal) ** Classes focused on software development such as C, C#, GLSL, OpenGl, Unity, MonoGame and XNA.
-* __Bachelor of Design and Multimedia__ - Universidade de Coimbra (Coimbra, Portugal) (first year only)
+** Complemented by game design and art classes such as creating GDDs and using Blender.

 <br/>